Things to Do in Denver During the Fall

 Another popular Denver area festival is Cider Days, now in its 45th year of operation.
 The event includes tractor pulls and vintage power displays, wagon and barrel train rides along with other children’s activities, historic demonstrations, and a unique variety of exhibitors and vendors.
 Plus, discover everything apple – including apple pressing, apple cider by the glass or gallon, Apple Annie’s Baking Challenge, and more.

 Or if being active is more your thing, there is also the Denver’s Fall Festival in Central Park in November.
 It includes a 5k in honor of Luke Morin.
 And while plenty of other Denver fall festivals abound, don’t forget about one of the city’s biggest attractions—the Red Rocks Park and Amphitheater.
 There, you’ll find plenty of regular activities that are perfect for fall weather and even a few music festivals.

 If you’re new to Denver or just considering moving there, these free events in Denver and Denver festivals might offer you the encouragement you need to make the final step.
 And if you’re worried about not being able to find the perfect home that brings you close to it all, you might consider Pulte new homes in the Denver area.
-With Pulte, you’ll find customizable options and a 10-year structural warranty to put your mind at ease.
+With Pulte, one of the newest Denver home builders, you’ll find customizable options and a 10-year structural warranty to put your mind at ease.